Babywearing is essentially a means of 'transport' for a baby, but if you chat to those who've done it, you'll discover it's also much more than that!

-The fabric from the carrier can be a good cover and because you are able to follow your baby's cues before they start frantically crying, people will most likely not even be aware of what's happening.
+The fabric of the carrier can be a good cover, and because you can follow your baby's cues before they start frantically crying, people will most likely not even be aware of what's happening.
 You can discreetly breastfeed your baby without attracting too much attention, or any attention at all.
 It's less obvious than when you use a burp cloth/blanket.

 Benefits of Breastfeeding and Babywearing

-The biggest benefit is that the mom's level of oxytocin and prolactin is increased when her baby is close to her most of the time.
+The most significant benefit is that the mom's level of oxytocin and prolactin are increased when her baby is close to her most of the time.
 Not only does this help to establish her supply, but it also leads to deeper bonding, better care for her baby, lower chance of postnatal depression and overall easier breastfeeding.

 If the baby gets easily distracted during feeds, wearing them while nursing is the perfect way to keep them focused and relaxed during feeds.

-Mothers who are not able to breastfeed, can use baby wearing as a way to feel close to their baby.
+Mothers who are not able to breastfeed can use babywearing as a way to feel close to their baby.
 Many mothers struggle with guilt and admit they don't feel as close a bond when they can't breastfeed.
-Wearing your baby can be a good way to help overcome this.
+Wearing your baby can be an excellent way to help overcome this.

 Depending on the type of carrier, you could either breastfeed while holding your baby in the cradle position or an upright position.